icarito/physics-with-xo/9_precision_accuracy_ADC.md

 Following are two ways to recover accuracy in volt measurements:
     1. one of them (cv product.ta) by using the "product" block (bottom, left) and the other
-    2. (cv Python.ta) with the "Python block" that allows to include mathemathical formulas and commands in the Python language (the variable "box" was included in order to modify the variable value within the program "save in box 'cv' value 0.9788") (bottom, right)
+    2. (cv Python.ta) with the "Python block" that allows to include mathematical formulas and commands in the Python language (the variable "box" was included in order to modify the variable value within the program "save in box 'cv' value 0.9788") (bottom, right)

 [insert turtle code here]